-I grew up, in what may seem by today’s standards, as dark and medieval as we didn’t have seat belts in cars, didn’t wear helmets when biking, spent most of the day outside without sunscreen, most of our fresh fruits and vegetables came out of cans, had no color television let alone HD, no mobile phones or video games.
-We communicated on a primitive level, face to face.
-We were exposed to many things in groups, so we could get each disease, the chicken pox, measles, german measles and mumps, together at the same time.
-I was a very hyperactive young boy with an enormous curiosity that drove my parents crazy with constant trips to our Doctor, whose office was very fortunately on the ground floor of our apartment building.
-At least once a week I was there with cuts, fractures, scrapes, for stitches or X-rays and tetanus shots and once, hit by a car.
+I grew up, in what may seem by today’s standards, as a dark and medieval as we didn’t have seat belts in cars let alone child seats, didn’t wear helmets when biking, spent most of the day outside without sunscreen, most of our fresh fruits and vegetables came out of cans, and everyone smoked, in-doors.
+We had no color television let alone HD, no video games or mobile phones so we were forced to communicate on a primitive level, face to face!
+We were exposed to many things as groups under the guise of a social event so we could all each get the chicken pox, measles, German measles or mumps at the same time and over and done with.
+I was a very hyperactive young boy with an enormous curiosity and no fear, (not a good combination) that drove my parents absolutely crazy with many trips to our Doctor, whose office was very fortunately located on the ground floor of our apartment building.
+At least once a month I was there for treatment on cuts, fractures, scrapes, stitches, X-rays and tetanus shots including once, hit by a car crossing the street.

 7 – Grabbing handles of items on the stove to pull yourself up to get a better view is not a good idea, especially if they have hot liquids in them.

+Yes, I survived all 15 and have the scars to prove it.
+Did it make me better?
+Smarter?
+Maybe but I know I enjoyed my childhood.
 Join the conversation.
 No matter what generation you are part of, what safety things did you learn as a child you’d like to share?